mada360/Moncreft-CluniV2/README.md

 $Sudo apt-get install glew-utils libglew-dev
 ```

-On a max system using xcode, the project file should already be good to go, providing you have the libraries installed; please look to the origin sources on installation instructions.
+On a Mac OS X based system using xcode, the project file should already be good to go, providing you have the libraries installed; please look to the origin sources on installation instructions.

 ##How to install
 #####Makefile still a work in progress.